-Master’s degree or equivalent with high standing in engineering or computer science, or in a cognate discipline.
+- Master’s degree or equivalent with high standing in engineering or computer science, or in a cognate discipline.

-Holders of a bachelor’s degree will, in general, be considered for admission to a master’s program only.
-After completion of a minimum of two terms of full-time study, they may, upon application, be considered by the GCS Graduate Studies Committee for admission to a PhD program.
+- Holders of a bachelor’s degree will, in general, be considered for admission to a master’s program only.
+After completion of a minimum of one term of full-time study in the Master's degree, they may, upon application, be recommended by the Department and approved by the GCS Associate Dean of Research and Graduate Studies for admission to a PhD program.

 Admission on a part-time basis

-Master’s degree with high standing in engineering, computer science or a cognate discipline.
+- Master’s degree with high standing in engineering, computer science or a cognate discipline.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
-Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.
+Please refer to the English language proficiency page for further information on requirements and exemptions.